sigsum/sigsum/doc/api.md

 }
 ```

-`checksum` is a hashed preimage.
-The signer selects a 32-byte preimage which
+`checksum` is a the hash of a preimage.
+The signer submits a 32-byte preimage
-represents some data.
+representing some data.
 It is recommended to set this preimage to `H(data)`, in
 which case the checksum will be `H(H(data))`.

 `signature` is computed by treating the above preimage as the message `M`
 in SSH's
 	[signing format](https://github.com/openssh/openssh-portable/blob/master/PROTOCOL.sshsig).
 The hash algorithm string must be "SHA256".
 The reserved string must be empty.
 The namespace field must be set to `tree_leaf:v0:<shard_hint>@sigsum.org`, where